Pinterest Pixel

 What is the shortcut to select all cells below in Excel?

 The shortcut to select all cells below a specific point in Excel is to press ‘Ctrl + Shift + Down Arrow’.
-This expands the selection down to the last populated cell before any empty cell is encountered.

-How can I quickly select non-contiguous rows?
+How to quickly select non-contiguous rows?

 To quickly select non-contiguous rows, hold down the ‘Ctrl’ key while clicking on the row headers for each row you want to include in your selection.
-This way, you can efficiently cherry-pick only the rows you need without affecting any others.

 If you like this Excel tip, please share it